elephantscale/es-training-new/videos/0-video-catalog.md

 **<span dir="ltr"><span class="underline">Title:</span></span>**

-## <span dir="ltr">Introducing RNN’s</span>
+## <span dir="ltr">Introducing RNN's</span>

 **<span dir="ltr"><span class="underline">Description:</span></span>**

-<span dir="ltr">Understanding the meaning of Recurrence and RNN’s, why
+<span dir="ltr">Understanding the meaning of Recurrence and RNN's, why
 recurrence creates memory and state in NN, and learn how to implement RNN in Tensorflow.
-Different types of RNN’s.
-Disadvantages of RNN’s.
+Different types of RNN's.
+Disadvantages of RNN's.
 Show lab doing a manual RNN, using a static RNN, packing sequences, dynamic RNN, and multi-layer RNN.</span>